Revolutionary-Games/Thrive-Launcher/README.md

 ### Running

 Now you should have everything set up.
-You can run Thrive launcher with `electron .` in the thrive-launcher directory.
+You can run Thrive launcher with `npm start` in the thrive-launcher directory.

 ### Issues